xcore/sc_xtcp/doc_pip/pip.rst

 Known issues:

-* DHCP packets may appear to originate frmo 169.254.x.x addresses rather than 0.0.0.0
+* DHCP packets may appear to originate from 169.254.x.x addresses rather than 0.0.0.0

-* No ``conf.h`` file that includes ``pip_conf.h`` and that implements all rules such as "DHCP requires UDP" etc.

 PIP design philosophy
 ---------------------